 All witches will tell you that it is bad luck for more than one person to pour from a pot of tea, bubbles on top of your teacup means you will have financial luck, if the bubbles are near the side of the cup you can expect romance.
 There is a tea leaf reading article in Witcheslore that will give you more details on how to do a tea leaf reading.
 When making a pot of tea a witch will always tell you to stir the tea clockwise, witches often foretold a child or twins and whether a woman would soon find herself pregnant, an adept tea leaf reader is able to give time with a certain degree of accuracy.
 Never throw you tea leaves away, always tip them into your garden.

 A witch uses mugwort for psychic clarity and to help them connect to the astral realms, when making mugwort tea the goddess Bast is called upon to bless the tea.

-As witches often cast wart on the nose spells they use dried bean rubbed into the rubbed onto the wart, or they chant the following to help the war disappear.
+As witches often cast wart on the nose spells they use dried bean rubbed onto the wart and they chant the following to help the wart disappear.